Background

 • lsn_path: A path to the directory where the LSN created via lines_to_lsn() is stored.

-• file_name: Output file name for the snapped sites, which are saved in lsn_path with a GeoPackage format.
+• file_name: Output file name for the snapped sites, which are saved in lsn_path in GeoPackage format.

 We run sites_to_lsn for the MF_obs (observed) data: